gicanas94/bons-challenge/README.md

-# Bons.io interview challenge
+# Bons interview challenge

-Bons.io interview challenge developed in React.js and GraphQL.
+Bons interview challenge developed in React.js and GraphQL.
 This app uses version 13.8.0 of Node.js.

 **1.** Clone the repo: